sergioramos/jsctags/examples/docstrings.md

 abc; //doc: This describes abc.

 // Quux is a thing.
-And here are a bunch more sentences that would
-// make the docstring too long, and are thus wisely stripped by Tern's
+// Two lines.
-// brain-dead heuristics.
-Ayay. function Quux() {}
+function Quux() {}

-Quux; //doc: Quux is a thing.
+Quux; //doc+: Quux is a thing.
+Two lines.

+/*
-/*  Extra bogus
+ *  Extra bogus
  *  whitespace is also stripped.
  */
 var baz = "hi";

 baz; //doc: Extra bogus whitespace is also stripped.

+/* starry format
+ * with first line text
+ */
+var oy = 1;

+oy; //doc: starry format with first line text

+// Block of text
+// With some
+//  * indented
+//  * pieces
+//
+// And a blank line
+var arr = 6;

+arr; //doc+: Block of text
+With some
+ * indented
+ * pieces

+And a blank line

+// Split off sentences after the first 100 characters.
+If our pattern
+// happens to match.
+Here we are at about 90 so this one goes over and
+// would be removed.
+var aha = "";

+aha; //doc: Split off sentences after the first 100 characters.
+If our pattern happens to match.

+// Also ignore JSDoc-y stuff
+// @type {zoink}
+var xyzzy = false;

+xyzzy; //doc: Also ignore JSDoc-y stuff

 var o = {
   // Get the name.
   getName: function() { return this.name; },
   // The name
-  name: "Harold"
+  name: "Harold",
+  // A computed property
+  [1 + 1]: "OK",
+  // A string property
+  'bar': 4
 };

 // The string "foo".